-New Zealand's approach to emergency management can be described by the four areas of activity, known as the '4 Rs' - reduction, readiness, response and recovery.
+The '4 Rs' sum up New Zealand's approach to emergency management - reduction, readiness, response and recovery.

-Fire plans are a part of our work in the Reduction space.
-Previous fire plans under the old rural fire authorities also had components of Readiness and Response, and that information is now incorporated into other planning work and operational procedures.
+Fire plans are a part of reduction space.
+Previous fire plans issued under the old rural fire authorities also included readiness and response.
+We now put that information in our other planning work and operational procedures.

-Have a look at the range of work that Fire and Emergency does in each of the 4 Rs.
+The next sections outline the work Fire and Emergency does in each of the 4 Rs.